OpenDataDSL/website/blog/2023-05-04-correlationOMIE_2/index.md

 <img className={styles.product_screenshot} src="/img/blog/correl/omie_es_mat.PNG" />

+### Excel Add-in
-or using our ODSL Excel-Addin (here a graphs snipped for the days 1-31 of year 2022):
+You can use our ODSL Excel-Addin to easily view matrix data (here a graphs snipped for the days 1-31 of year 2022):

 <img className={styles.product_screenshot} src="/img/blog/correl/omie_es_mat_excel.PNG" />

 ### Correlation

 Referring to my latest blog [Data - Facts and Figures](https://www.opendatadsl.com/blog/correlation), we know that correlation analysis helps to identify dependencies in the data set.
 ODSL supports different input options calculating the Bravais-Pearson correlation coefficients.
 In the blog [Data - Facts and Figures](https://www.opendatadsl.com/blog/correlation) two time series are used.

-In this blog here, we use a matrix as an input,  where the correlation of each of the columns is calculated with all of the columns of the matrix.
+In this blog, we use a matrix as an input,  where the correlation of each of the columns is calculated with all the columns of the matrix.
 The result is again a matrix.
-Moreover the function supports a shift parameter to shrink the size of the inputs.
+Moreover, the function supports a shift parameter to perform a serial correlation.

+### Serial correlation
+[Investopedia](https://www.investopedia.com/terms/s/serial-correlation.asp) describes serial correlation as:

+> Serial correlation occurs in a time series when a variable and a lagged version of itself (for instance a variable at times T and at T-1) are observed to be correlated with one another over periods of time.
+Repeating patterns often show serial correlation when the level of a variable affects its future level.
+In finance, this correlation is used by technical analysts to determine how well the past price of a security predicts the future price.

 ```js
 // set the precision to 4 for rounding